redkubes/quickstart/gcp/README.md

 ### Some useful GCloud commands

-The following commands will be handy in case you have not setup your gcloud sdk
+The following commands will be handy in case you have not setup your gcloud sdk:

 ```bash
 # Initialise and authentication